 Thus the Mysterons are now retaliating on Earth with their retrometabolism power, and using Captain Black's clone as their main agent.
 Captain Scarlet, also recreated as an invulnerable clone, but retaining his original personality and loyalties, opposes them along with the Spectrum organization.

-Gerry Anderson's New Captain Scarlet provides examples of the following tropes:
+Gerry Anderson's New Captain Scarlet provides examples of:

 - 10-Minute Retirement: Destiny gets one in episode 2.

 - Achilles' Heel: Duplicates can be detected with a DNA scan.
 Scarlet's "allergy" to them is also retained, though not consistently applied.
-The revival shows duplicates' eyes glowing green as well, but the series never makes clear whether this is actually seen "in-universe" or is simply for the viewer's benefit.
+The revival shows duplicates' eyes occasionally glowing green as well (which is actually visible in-universe, according to the episode "Grey Skulls").

 - Airborne Aircraft Carrier: The Skybase.